bzxbot/parcheesi/README.md

 Documentation
 -------------
-As of know, the code is the only documentation.
+As of now, the code is the only documentation.

 Installation
 ------------